Annmarie Tuxbury: 2022 to Present

 She returned to marathoning at the 2022 Boston Marathon, where she placed 23rd.
 Less than two months later, Tuxbury won the Vermont City Marathon in a time of 2:39:19.
 That summer, she logged top-20 finishes at the Beach to Beacon 10K and Falmouth Road Race.

 In the fall of 2022, Tuxbury won the Hartford Half Marathon, and two months later she clocked a time of 2:31:31 at the California International Marathon.
 This result qualified her for the 2024 United States Olympic Trials (marathon).

 Tuxbury placed 30th in the 2023 Chicago Marathon.
 In February 2024, she claimed 61st of 163 women at the Olympic Trials Marathon in Orlando.
 Her personal-best half marathon (1:12:00) and marathon (2:30:04) came later in 2024 at the Garry Bjorklund Half and California International Marathon, respectively.
 She also won the 2024 Hartford Half Marathon.

+Tuxbury placed sixth at the 2026 Grandma's Marathon in a time of 2:35:00, which qualified her for the 2028 U.S. Olympic Trials.

 As of December, 2022, she joined the elite racing team, ZAP Endurance, and is based in Blowing Rock, North Carolina.